TrastoRacing/TrastoRacing/README.md

 - 👋 Hi, I’m @TrastoRacing
 - 👀 I’m interested in ...
-Android Development
+IT, selfhost and all tech related
-- 🌱 I’m currently learning ...
-Kotlin
+- 🌱 I’m currently learning ... how to selfhost everything

 <!---
 TrastoRacing/TrastoRacing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.